lmihailovic/lmihailovic/README.md

 # Howdy 👋🤠

-I am Luka Mihailović, a software engineer and student.
+I am Luka Mihailović, a software engineer and graduate student.

-Head of IT at [Argo Student Robotics Team](https://github.com/Argo-Student-Robotics-Team/)
+Head of IT at [Argo Student Robotics Team](https://argorobotics.rs)

 Reach me at luka@lukam.xyz